ponylang/pony-patterns/performance/limiting-string-allocations.md

 ## Problem

-Your code is performance sensitive and need to make your `String` concatenation code as fast as possible.
+Your code is performance sensitive and needs to make your `String` concatenation code as fast as possible.

 ## Solution